Revised FACEM Training Program from 2022

-Your referees must be composed of the following roles, as a minimum:
+Your selection referees must comprise the following roles:

-- One must be the Director of Emergency Medicine Training (DEMT), or in departments not accredited for the FACEM Training Program, the Director of Emergency Medicine (DEM).
+- The Director of Emergency Medicine Training (DEMT), or the Director of EM (DEM) in departments not accredited for the FACEM Training Program;

-- One must be the Term Supervisor if this is not also the DEMT.
+- The Term Supervisor if this is not also the DEMT;

-- One other senior EM consultant, defined as at least three years since commencing employment as an EM consultant.
+- One other senior EM consultant (FACEM), defined as at least three years since commencing employment as an EM consultant;

 Once your application is submitted, a request to complete the Selection Reference will be sent to your nominated referees for completion by the stipulated due date.
 You must ensure that your referees are able to submit your completed reference by the deadline.